SDyas/University_BSc_Computer_Science/README.md

 # University
-Showcase of some university work across my three years of study
+Showcase of some individual coursework across my three years of study.